-The MCI value (102) at this site represented a significant increase of 17 units (Stark, 1998) above the score recorded at the upstream ('control') site.
+The MCI value (93) at this site represented a significant increase of 19 units (Stark, 1998) above the score recorded at the upstream ('control') site.
 Improvement in physical stream habitat conditions, and the removal of WWTP wastes from the Mangawhero Stream, contributed to this increase in MCI score.
-This score was a very significant 25 units higher than the median value of scores from all past surveys and 5 units above the historical maximum score found by the previous (summer) survey (Table 1).
-A large increase (of 23%) in the proportion of 'sensitive' taxa at this site, coincident with the physical substrate improvement at this site in the lower stream, was indicative of improved water quality conditions, as the MCI value for such a habitat in the absence of the discharge has increased to a score significantly higher than recorded by all surveys prior to wastewater diversion from the catchment.
-For instance, the current survey's MCI score categorised this site as having 'good' health (TRC, 2011) at the time of this survey (compared with median health categorised as 'poor').
-It was also 9 units higher than the predicted MCI score for a ringplain stream arising outside of the National Park, at a site at an altitude of 190 m asl (Stark & Fowles, 2009), whereas scores at this site were consistently below this predictive value in pre-wastewater diversion surveys.
+This score was a very significant 15 units higher than the median value of scores from all past surveys although it was 9 units below the historical maximum score found by the previous spring survey (Table 1).
+A large increase (of 20%) in the proportion of 'sensitive' taxa at this site, coincident with the physical substrate improvement at this site in the lower stream, was indicative of improved water quality conditions, as the MCI value for such a habitat in the absence of the discharge has increased to a score significantly higher than recorded by all surveys prior to wastewater diversion from the catchment (Figure 2).
+For instance, the current survey's MCI score categorised this site as having 'fair' health (TRC, 2014) at the time of this survey (compared with median health categorised as 'poor').
+Although it was 11 units lower than the predicted MCI score for a ringplain stream arising outside of the National Park, at a site at an altitude of 190 m asl (Stark & Fowles, 2009), scores at this site have been consistently much lower than this predictive value in pre-wastewater diversion surveys.